 But How Do I Know if An Item is High-Quality?

-If you're not comfortable with your ability to assess whether a garment is well-made, stay tuned for next week's post: "College Fashion's 9 Simple Tips For Spotting Quality Clothing"!
-There, I'll show you how to find high-quality items, even at thrift stores and resale sites.
+If you’re not comfortable with your ability to assess whether a garment is well-made, click over to read the next post in this series, “College Fashion’s 9 Simple Tips For Spotting Quality Clothing“!
+There, I’ll show you how to find high-quality items, even at thrift stores and resale sites.

 What is Your Opinion?